 Photo courtesy: JoLynne Lyon

-The MEd program is specifically designed for classroom teachers, educators, and administrators who want to increase their understanding of the role of technology and its appropriate implementation in the teaching and learning process.
-This program helps students evaluate, integrate and implement instructional design and various forms of technology into their current teaching or administrative assignments.
+The Master of Education program in the Instructional Technology and Learning Sciences (ITLS) Department at Utah State University (USU) is specifically designed for classroom teachers, educators, and administrators who want to increase their understanding of the role of technology and its appropriate implementation in the teaching and learning process.
+The MEd program helps students evaluate, integrate and implement instructional design and various forms of technology and multimedia into their current teaching.
 Students may choose to focus in educational technology, school library media administration (SLMA), or e-learning.

 MEd with an emphasis in School Library Media Administration (SLMA)